Botanical Interests Seed Company

 3. Planter Inserts

-In many cases, large to medium-sized planters don’t need to be filled all the way with soil as plant roots don’t necessarily reach down that far.
+In many cases, large to medium-sized planters don’t need to be filled all the way with soil.
+This is because plant roots don’t necessarily reach down that far.
 Planting mix is expensive and makes containers heavy, so planter inserts have come along and solved both of these problems.
-The inserts are placed inside of the pots, about two-thirds of the way down where they rest and potting mix is added on top of them.
+The inserts are placed inside of the pots.
+About two-thirds of the way down is where they rest.
+Then potting mix is added on top of them.
 They come in a variety of sizes and are extremely useful.
 Click here to order yours.

 Felco Hand Pruners (Garden Tools and Gear )